 Foster a Service Dog in Training

-provide a home for a dog that will change a life
+foster a dog that will change a life

 Join our incredible team for an amazing experience!

 Service dogs in training are fostered by local volunteers and students while they are in training prior to being placed with their new owners.
 Dogs in foster homes must be given special treatment in order to prepare them for their futures and Diggity Dogs works closely with fosters in order to provide the kind of care necessary.
-Fostering is a wonderful and enriching way to help others that also fills your live with the joy that a dog brings.
+Fostering is a wonderful and enriching way to help others that also fills your life with the joy that a dog brings.
 Fostering also provides individuals valuable skills and techniques they can use in many aspects of their lives!

 Puppy waking up